 There is always a premium for experience and talent; an experienced lawyer may charge more per hour than someone just starting out, but should be more efficient than a newly minted lawyer.

 Attorneys who are in demand because of their talents and past results may have to turn down work at a lower fee because they have a higher case load.

 Attorneys with state of the art technology and research as part of their “product” offer a real value to their clients, but need to charge more to cover the cost of those tools.

 Every case is unique.
-When people ask me how many cases I have handled like theirs the honest answer is “zero!," even if it isn't the first time I have worked with that client.
-That is not a very comforting answer at first blush, but it's absolutely true.
+When people ask me how many cases I have handled like theirs, the honest answer is “zero!” even if it isn't the first time I have worked with that client.
+That is not a very comforting answer at first blush, but it is absolutely true.

-Here are the only promises or predictions an ethical lawyer can make, and I am going to make them to you, here and now, on behalf of our firm:
+Here are the only promises or predictions an ethical lawyer can make, and I am going to make them to you, here and now, on behalf of Aaron Delgado & Associates:

 “If you hire me, I promise to give you my best counsel and to do my best for you, as I have for every client from the moment I started practicing law until the day I retire.
 I promise to treat you as I would want to be treated and as I would treat my own loved ones.
 I promise I will always stand between you and harm.”

 At Aaron Delgado & Associates, we have more than 110 years combined legal experience.
 We have helped thousands of people who sat across the table from us nervous, angry, and scared or in terrible pain.
 We have sat across from people in jail cells who wondered if they would ever walk free again.
 We have stood beside hospital beds and held the hands of injured clients.

 We do not envy you for having to hire a lawyer.
 It is always at a time in your life when you would rather be doing anything else.
 It is extremely unlikely you have been putting money away in your “hire a lawyer” fund.